 You can also read more about What Whole Grains to Use for Milling Flour at Home, which breaks down the types of wheat and why I choose different ones for different recipes.

-Choosing the best grain mill, storing your flour in an airtight container, and sourcing from places like Azure Standard or health food stores can all simplify your journey.
+Choosing the best grain mill, storing your flour in an airtight container, and sourcing from places like Bread Beckers, Azure Standard, or health food stores can all simplify your journey.

 Whether you’re exploring different grains, learning about protein content, or comparing stone burrs to impact mills, each step builds your confidence.